minahilikram/tictactoe/README.md

 # tictactoe-FORTRAN

-[Tictactoe](https://en.wikipedia.org/wiki/Sudoku) an implementation on FORTRAN Algorithms.
+[Tictactoe](https://en.wikipedia.org/wiki/Sudoku) an implementation using FORTRAN Algorithms.

 > Tic-tac-toe is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.